 5.7 A Participant with epilepsy with ongoing seizures is supported to understand how their duty of care is considered before dignity of risk around activities involving water.

-5.8 A Swimming Risk Assessment must be completed on any Participant who has epilepsy before accessing the water.
+5.8 any Participant who has epilepsy must have A Swimming Risk Assessment before accessing the water

 5.9 Attempts to reduce risk for the Participant with epilepsy should avoid compromising other aspects of safety and dignity, or impairing quality of life, as much as possible.